uktrade/pg-bulk-ingest/README.md

 # pg-bulk-ingest

-A collection of Python utility functions for ingesting data into SQLAlchemy-defined PostgreSQL tables, automatically migrating them as needed, and minimising locking
+A Python utility function for ingesting data into SQLAlchemy-defined PostgreSQL tables, automatically migrating them as needed, and minimising locking

 > Work-in-progress.
 This README serves as a rough design spec